-- Review petitions from organizations seeking American Veterinary Medical Association (AVMA) recognition to determine if the essential standards established jointly by ABVS and Veterinary Specialty Organizations Committee (VSOC) are fulfilled.
+- Review petitions from organizations seeking American Veterinary Medical Association (AVMA) recognition to determine if the essential standards for recognition established by the ABVS are fulfilled.

-- Receive and review three year reports from all fully-recognized AVMA-RVSOs and their RVSs (or their independent certification boards), to ensure continued compliance with standards approved by both ABVS and VSOC for recognition of veterinary specialty organizations.
+- Receive and review three year reports from all fully-recognized AVMA-RVSOs and their RVSs (or their independent certification boards), to ensure continued compliance with standards established by the ABVS for recognition of veterinary specialty organizations.

 - Receive and review one year follow-up reports on any RVSOs required to submit such in response to issues identified by the ABVS.

 - Annually receive information on RVSO/RVS membership and candidate demographics.

 - Receive and review annual reports from all provisionally-recognized RVSOs and RVSs to ensure continued compliance, and continued progress towards full recognition as a specialty.

 The ABVS shall consist of 12 voting members as follows:

 - Four (4) individuals who are members of, and appointed by, the AVMA Veterinary Specialty Organizations Committee, to have staggered term start and end dates.
 Only one representative from the same RVSO may serve as a member at any given time.
 Alternates will be recognized by the ABVS and may attend and vote at the meeting in the absence of the person they are attending for.